 Level 4 behaviour should be reported straight to SLT.
 At this stage parents will be informed and where necessary, they will be invited to a meeting.
-The incident will be recorded on engage and SLT will decide on the appropriate consequences.
+The incident will be recorded on the school's management information system and SLT will decide on the appropriate consequences.